Manpages

 Formatting

 The functions (putnumf) and (putstrf) print their result in exactly the number of characters specified by their leading field width argument.
-For example, %06(putnumf(size)) will print the message size in a field six characters wide filled with leading zeros; %14(putstrf{from}) will print the ’From:’ header component in fourteen characters with trailing spaces added as needed.
-For putstrf, using a negative value for the field width causes right-justification of the string within the field, with padding on the left up to the field width.
+For example, %06(putnumf(size)) will print the message size in a field six characters wide filled with leading zeros; %14(putstrf{from}) will print the “From:” header component in fourteen characters with trailing spaces added as needed.
+Using a negative value for the field width causes right-justification within the field, with padding on the left up to the field width.
+Padding is with spaces except for a left-padded putnumf when the width starts with zero.
 The functions (putnum) and (putstr) are somewhat special: they print their result in the minimum number of characters required, and ignore any leading field width argument.
+The (putlit) function outputs the exact contents of the str register without any changes such as duplicate space removal or control character conversion.
+Similarly, the (zputlit) function outputs the exact contents of the str register, but requires that those contents not occupy any output width.
+It can therefore be used for outputting terminal escape sequences.

-The available output width is kept in an internal register; any output past this width will be truncated.
+The available output width is kept in an internal register; any output exceeding this width will be truncated.
+The one exception to this is that (zputlit) functions will still be executed if a terminal reset code is being placed at the end of a line.

 Examples

-With all this in mind, here’s a format string for scan.
-It’s been divided into several pieces for readability.
+With all the above in mind, here is a breakdown of the default format string for scan.
 The first part is:

 which says that the message number should be printed in four digits.
-If the message is the current message then a ’+’ else a space should be printed; if a ’Replied:’ field is present then a ’-’ else a space should be printed.
+If the message is the current message then a ’+’, else a space, should be printed; if a “Replied:” field is present then a ’-’, else if an “Encrypted:” field is present then an ’E’, otherwise a space, should be printed.
 Next:

 %02(mon{date})/%02(mday{date})